Luxury Seychelles Holidays 2015

 Raffles Praslin provides the perfect location on one of the most beautiful spots on Praslin.
 Be spoiled by your private butler and enjoy the romance of the Seychelles in one of Raffles’ stunning villas that come with your very own plunge pool!
 Equally beautiful, and located on Mahé, are the luxurious Banyan Tree Seychelles, Four Seasons Seychelles and Maia – all offering exclusive private pool villas, gourmet cuisine and a wonderful setting to finish off your Seychelles island hopping holiday.

-When to go to The Seychelles
+When to go on Holiday to The Seychelles

 The small variance in weather is dictated by the direction of the prevailing tradewinds.
 When the south-east trade-winds blow between the months of May to September, the weather is usually drier and slightly cooler but with livelier seas, particularly on south-east coastlines; whilst during the north-west trade-winds between October and March, the weather is warm and humid, but the sea can be rougher on the north and west sides of the islands.
 Inevitably, short-lived tropical showers may fall at any time – but as a general rule December to February tends to bring the life-giving rains, teasing the foliage into rainbows of colour.
 The periods of calm in April, May and October, produce warm and wind-free conditions, particularly ideal for snorkelling and diving.